“Proprio” in Italian

 Today I don’t want to work at all.

 Proprio is used in many Italian colloquial expressions.
-Here are some you might want to know!
+These expressions are usually fixed: they do not vary and speakers use them in the way they are, always.
+Here I will show you some expressions you might want to know!

 A proprio rischio e pericolo.